nansencenter/NERSC-HYCOM-CICE/doc/HYCOM-only-compilation.md

 MACROID=$ARCH.$SITE.$compiler

-where ARCH denotes architecture (e.g. Linux, Darwin,…), SITE is deduced from hostname using the line senate command (e.g. Hexagon, Sisu, Fram,…), and compiler denotes the name of compiler (e.g. fortran, intel, pig,….).
-You may need to modify to include your specific site within the "compile_model.sh"
+where ARCH denotes architecture (e.g. Linux, Darwin,…), SITE is deduced from hostname using the linux "usename" command (e.g. Hexagon, Sisu, Fram,…), and compiler stands for the name of compiler (e.g. fortran, intel, pig,….).
+You may need to modify the "compile_model.sh" to account for change of site.

 ## Changes in $NHCROOT/hycom/RELO/config

 As next step, we include a configuration file called $MACROID_hycom (e.g. Linux.sisu.intel_hycom) in the location of $NHCROOT/hycom/RELO/config.
-This file is quite similar to the $MACROID_cice (where export TYPE=cice), but we have removed the flags related to the ESMF which is introduced as (for example for Sisu HPC):
+This configuration file is the same as the $MACROID_cice (where TYPE, here, is set to "cice"), except we have removed the flags related to the ESMF from variables CPPFLAGS and INCLUDES.
+For example,  for Sisu HPC in the case of coupled model, they may be given by

 INCLUDES      = -I$(MPI_HOME)/include  -I${ESMF_MOD_DIR} -I${ESMF_DIR}/include -I./CICE/rundir/compile